Understanding Peel's housing need and service levels

 Our role

-As Service Manager of the affordable housing system, we focus on the lack of affordable and supporting housing.
-The Ontario government and Canadian government are more focused on rising housing prices.
+As Service Manager of the affordable housing system, we focus on the lack of affordable and supportive housing.
+The Ontario government and Canadian government are more focused on policy and increasing market housing.

 - Acceptable alternative housing in the community would cost 30% or more of its net income.

-Our estimate that approximately 97,000 households in Peel Region are in core housing need.
-Core housing need is based on adjusting our internal estimate for the proportion of households in core housing need for the census year 2021 to account for the latest intercensal population estimates for Peel region provided by Statistics Canada.
+Peel’s core housing need estimate is based on adjusting our internal estimate for the proportion of households in core housing need for the census year 2021 to account for the latest intercensal population estimates for Peel region provided by Statistics Canada.

 Chronic underfunding from the Canadian and Ontario governments for both community and supportive housing continues to prevent Peel Region from operating at a scale that meets our community’s needs.

 We must continue to advocate to Canadian and Ontario governments for the policy and funding changes needed to effectively address the affordable housing crisis.
-These policy and funding changes are summarized in our HOME advocacy framework, approved by Regional Council last year.
+These policy and funding changes are summarized in our HOME advocacy framework, approved by Peel Region Council last year.

 Peel Region Council report: Overview of the Provincial and Federal housing announcements: implications for Peel Region